Ibrahim Edhem Pasha: Family and legacy

 Ibrahim Edhem Pasha was the father of Osman Hamdi Bey, a well-known archaeologist and painter, as well the founder of the Istanbul Archaeology Museum and the Mimar Sinan Fine Arts University.
 Another son, Halil Edhem Eldem took up the archaeology museum after Osman Hamdi Bey's death and had been a deputy for ten years under the newly founded Turkish Republic.
 Yet another son, İsmail Galib Bey, is considered as the founder of numismatics as a scientific discipline in Turkey.
 Later generations of the family also produced illustrious names.
 The architect Sedat Hakkı Eldem, a cousin, is one of the pillars of the search for modern architectural styles adopted by the Republic of Turkey (called the Republican style in the Turkish context) in its early years and which marks many important buildings dating from the period of the 1920s and the 1930s.
-A great-grandson, Burak Eldem, is a writer while another, Edhem Eldem, is a renowned historian.
-More descendants include Erol Eldem, Tiana Eldem, Levent Eldem and Ercan Eldem, an architect.
+A great-grandson, Burak Eldem, is a writer while another, Edhem Eldem, is a historian.